mesosphere/marathon/docs/docs/rest-api/mesosphere/marathon/api/v2/AppsResource_show.md

 ##### readiness (Array of Objects)

 A list of readiness check results.
-Only available if the app has readiness checks defined and also only available during a deployment in the start phase.
+Only available during a deployment in the start phase.

 The object in the list contains a readiness check in the format of:

  ```javascript
  {